Turkish FM: Trump agreed to stop arming Kurdish militia

 Cavusoglu, the Turkish foreign minister, said Turkey welcomes Trump's "promise of not providing weapons to the YPG" and is waiting for the pledge to be "implemented practically."

-Trump's Friday morning call with Turkish President Recep Tayyip Erdogan was expected to focus on the Syrian conflict, coming days after Erdogan met with Russian President Vladimir Putin and Iranian President Hassan Rouhani to discuss Syria's future.
+Trump's call with Erdogan had been expected to focus on the Syrian conflict, coming days after Erdogan met with Russian President Vladimir Putin and Iranian President Hassan Rouhani to discuss Syria's future.

-Trump also spoke earlier this week with Putin to discuss Syria's future.
+Trump also spoke earlier this week with Putin to discuss Syria.